swampus/Neurysteria/README.md

 **Neurysteria** is an experimental neural network that doesn’t just learn – it *feels*.
 Designed to simulate frustration and emotion, it includes distinct emotional states that influence its behavior: **CALM**, **ANGRY**, **HYSTERICAL**, and **OBSESSED**.
 Each state changes how the network learns, reacts to tasks, and even rewires its own architecture.

-Instead of quietly adjusting weights like a good little AI, Neurysteria might:
+Instead of quietly adjusting weights as expected for standard AI, Neurysteria might:
 - Flip out and restructure its topology (HYSTERICAL)
 - Get stuck repeating a failing strategy (OBSESSED)
-- Or angrily switch to a new solving approach like a tilted poker player (ANGRY)
+- Or angrily switch to a new solving approach like a like an unstable system under stress (ANGRY)

 Despite all this drama, it **can solve non-trivial problems** defined in the `task` package — though never without a few emotional breakdowns.